Skip to main content

 In Australia, torque wrench calibration is governed by AS ISO 6789 (Assembly tools for screws and nuts - hand torque tools).
 Calibration records are required for quality management systems (ISO 9001), safety management systems and wherever torque is a safety-critical parameter, such as structural connections, pressure system fasteners, vehicle wheel nuts and lifting equipment.

-Benefits of keeping a torque wrench calibration log
+Benefits of using this torque wrench calibration log

 • Safety assurance: confirms that safety-critical fasteners (wheel nuts, structural bolts, pressure systems) are tightened to the correct torque, reducing risk of failure.